Skip to main content

 where is cannabis legal in the US

-Yes, marijuana use for medical purposes as well as for recreational purposes is permitted in the state of California.
+Yes, marijuana use for medical purposes as well as for recreational purposes is legal in the state of California.

 The California Department of Public Health (CDPH) is in charge of overseeing the state's 1996 implementation of the medical cannabis program.